bloomreach/brxm/archetype/main/src/main/resources/archetype-resources/README.txt

 This maven profile will create a docker image and register that to the local docker repository.
 It will use the repository name as groupId/artifactId and tag as version.

-To run the image with in-memory hsql database:
+To run the image with in-memory h2 database:

     mvn -Pdocker.run